eozhisarcikli/product-recommendation/README.md

 ### 3.1 Customer Based

-Customer-item matrix will be used to get the pairwise cosine similarity.
-To define that function below steps should be followed;
+Customer-item matrix will be used to get the pairwise cosine similarity so called customer similarity matrix, which will be used as a basis of the recommendation system.
+To define the function below steps should be followed;

-1. Choose a customer randomly
+1. Choose a customer randomly.
-2. Find out which customer is the second(because first one is himself) most similar with the choosen one
+2. Find out which customer is the second(because first one is himself) most similar with the choosen one.
 3. Answer the question; What items did the similar one buy, but the choosen one didn't?
 4. Recommend those items to choosen one, since they're so similar.